 Location: Latch Park in Summer '24

-Jake Beattie hotel keeper Railway Hotel c.1919 (Rob ex-T.T.
+Jake Beattie, hotel keeper Railway Hotel c.1919 (courtesy of Rob ex-T.T.
 Bisset)

-May Martin future wife J Beattie and sweetie shop owner 1919
+May Martin future wife of Jake Beattie, and sweetie shop owner 1919

-Father of 12, sixth son of Jimmy Cairns and second son of Janet Leyden, Robert Cairns (1899-1949), Annie Hughes nee-Leyden (forth daughter of Janet Lumsden Lorrimer Leyden and half sister of Robert) and William Turnbull (twin son of Flooker).
+Robert Cairns (1899-1949), Father of twelve children, sixth son of Jimmy Cairns and second son of Janet Leyden, Annie Hughes nee Leyden (fourth daughter of Janet Lumsden Lorimer Leyden and half sister of Robert) and William Turnbull (twin son of Flooker).

 Location: Outside Annie's (Grahame's) shop on Countess Road.
 Circa 1947.

-J&A Pettigrew and son Jim plus Dandy (Part) Outside Lido (1937)
+J & A Pettigrew and son Jim plus Dandy the dog (Part) outside the Lido café (1935)

-This suite of photographs are of a tour of North-East Scotland from their base at Roseharty, by the Durham family in July 1948.
+The above suite of photographs are of a tour of North-East Scotland from their base at Rosehearty, by the Durham family in July 1948.

-This particular photograph shows (l to r) Morton Durham, daughter Agnes, his wife Fami (nee Euphemia Cairns) & her neice Aggy Johnstone-sister Mary's daughter beside an Austin 8.
+This particular photograph shows (l to r) Morton Durham, daughter Agnes, his wife Fami (nee Euphemia Cairns) & her niece Aggy Johnstone - sister Mary's daughter - beside an Austin 8.

-Mark, Jack & David plus Baron - Back Green Crichton St (1953)
+Mark, Jack and David plus Baron - Back Green, Crichton St., Edinburgh (1953)